Donate

 Prayer for the Pastoral Plan

 Heavenly Father, we thank you for calling our faith family into existence as St. John XXIII Parish.
 Thank you for our brothers and sisters who constitute this beautiful community as it is today.
-Thank you for calling us to be an evangelizing community, loving God, serving humanity, and caring for creation.
+Thank you for helping us make the Kingdom of God present in our world by loving You, welcoming all, serving humanity, and caring for creation.

 Lord Jesus, you are the source of all things new.
 With boldness and hope we pray for a greater future.
 We entrust to you our new Parish Pastoral Plan.
 Give us the grace to be faithful servants of your love and guide us with wisdom and discernment for the vitality of our community.